imagineLife/human-effort/ComponentMaster.md

 #### Test Often
 _"Every single time a bug is encountered, user trust erodes."_ [Kent Dodds](https://testingjavascript.com/)

-Test all props of a component, and how the prop affects...
+Start with testing...
-- html output
+- html output from props
-- component interaction
+- interaction
 - conditional rendering of any 'child' elements

-Test JS logic.
-Break a 'filter', 'map', or 'reduce' callback out into a testable javascript function.
-Move a conditional-logic switch statement into a testable javascript function.
+- integrated JS logic

 Even a trivial component like this Header example above could have tests to assert prop-driven ui content:
 - the txt prop is passed as expected